wchauwindesheim/MADS-deployment/lesson-1/exercise.md

 images too, but if it are just one or two dependencies, it is reasonable to ommit the requirements file and simply do eg. `RUN pip install --no-cache-dir pandas` to install just pandas.

+I provides an example Makefile, to show you how to mount volumes with the `-v` flag